NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 Whether if you generate the MKs automatically or provide them as inputs, NPB needs to know how to determine their coverage.
-The ``<coverage_kernel>`` element indicates the kernels that will determine the coverage of the MKs by providing a list of kernel patterns and binding each of them to a MK pattern using an attribute for each entry.
+The ``<coverage_kernel>`` element is optional and indicates the kernels that will determine the coverage of the MKs by providing a list of kernel patterns and binding each of them to a MK pattern using an attribute for each entry.

 The kernel pattern must match a kernel that is included in the MK.
 What follows is a Mars 2020 configuration file extract example::